LED Low Bay Fixtures

 Shop for LED Low Bay Lights IN STOCK ready to ship today.
 DLC Qualified - We can help with rebates.
 Free Photometric Report.
 Factory Direct Pricing.

-LED low bay lights are used for lower ceiling bay lighting that requires less light than a typical LED high bay fixture.
-LED low bay lighting is ideal for small warehouses, shops, garages or work areas low ceiling heights.
-Low bay lights are also used for parking garages, aisle lighting and for workshops and workstations.
-LED low bay fixtures typically replace 175 watts to 250 watts HID / metal halide or 2-lamp T5HO to 4-lamp T8 fluorescent lamps.
+You can find LED low bay lights in low ceiling applications.
+LED low bay lighting is ideal for small warehouses, shops, garages or work areas.
+High Performance LED low bay fixtures typically replace 175 watts to 400 watts HID / metal halide.
+They also replace or 2-lamp T5HO to 4-lamp T8 fluorescent lamps.
+A great general purpose option for commercial indoor lighting fixtures.

 UFO LED Low Bays